 Key aspects of diplomatic relations

-Switzerland is among the ten biggest foreign investors in Canada, with total invested capital amounting to CHF 39 billion at the end of 2017.
-In the same year, Swiss companies in Canada employed more than 35,000 people.
+Switzerland is among the ten biggest foreign investors in Canada, with total invested capital amounting to CHF 33 billion at the end of 2021.
+In the same year, Swiss companies employed 31,860 people in Canada.

 Cooperation in education, research and innovation

-In 2018 Switzerland and Canada signed a joint declaration on training, research and innovation, which now provides a formal framework for the close scientific collaboration already under way.
+In 2018 Switzerland and Canada signed a joint declaration on education, research and innovation, which now provides a formal framework for the close scientific collaboration already under way.

-Researchers in Canada can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers with Canadian citizenship can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

-There is also an agreement for the exchange of young professionals, who can obtain a work permit for up to 18 months.
+There is also an exchange agreement for young professionals, who can obtain a work permit for up to 18 months.

-Cultural exchanges are frequent and particularly vibrant in certain regions.
-The fact that Switzerland and Canada share a common language (French) facilitates exchanges between the two countries.
+The long-standing cultural relations between the two countries are wide-ranging.
+Extensive cultural exchanges take place, especially between French-speaking Switzerland and Quebec.
+The fact that Switzerland and Canada share this common language facilitates exchanges between the two countries.